What is Total Shoulder Replacement?

 - Closure.
 The incision is carefully closed and sterilely dressed.

-Patients who choose Orthopaedic Institute of Central Jersey (OIO) Board Certified and Fellowship Trained Shoulder Specialist
+Patients who choose Orthopaedic Institute of Central Jersey (OICJ) Board Certified and Fellowship Trained Shoulder Specialist

 What Does Total Shoulder Replacement Treat?